Elizabeth Hardwick, later Talbot (‘Bess of Hardwick’), Countess of Shrewsbury (?1527-1608)

 follower of Hans Eworth (Antwerp c.1525 – ?London after 1578)

-Oil painting on panel, Elizabeth Hardwick, later Talbot (‘Bess of Hardwick’), Countess of Shrewsbury (1520-1608), follower of Hans Eworth (Antwerp c.1525 – ?London after 1578).
-Inscribed above shoulder, centre left (a later false addition): MARIA REGINA.
-A three-quarter-length portrait of Elizabeth Hardwick, later Talbot, turned slightly to the right, wearing a black dress lined with white fur split with aglets, and with white fur collar, embroidered red and white sleeves and red hat decorated with pearls, her hands clasped in front with gloves; ginger hair.
-The sitter was previously identified as Margaret Douglas, Countess of Lennox and Mary I.
+Oil painting on panel, Elizabeth Hardwick, later Talbot (‘Bess of Hardwick’), Countess of Shrewsbury (?1527-1608), follower of Hans Eworth (Antwerp c.1525 – ?London after 1578).
+Inscribed above shoulder, centre left (a later addition): MARIA REGINA.
+A three-quarter-length portrait, turned slightly to the right, wearing a black fur lined gown tied with aglets over a scarletwork chemise and a French hood decorated with pearls, her hands clasped in front with gloves; red hair.
+The sitter was previously identified as Margaret Douglas, Countess of Lennox and Queen Mary I.

 Listed in inventory of the contents of Hardwick Hall, 1601, and attached to the will of Elizabeth Hardwick,Countess of Shrewsbury (c.1520-1608); listed in Edward Swift, 1811, Picture Gallery as '3/4 of Queen Mary; and thence by descent until, following the death of Edward William Spencer Cavendish, 10th Duke of Devonshire (1895 - 1950), Hardwick Hall and its contents were accepted by HM Treasury in part payment of death duties and transferred to the National Trust, in 1959.

 Hardwick Hall, The Devonshire Collection (acquired through the National Land Fund and transferred to The National Trust in 1959)